What My Near-Death Experience Taught Me About the Body — And Why I Will Never See Illness the Same Way Again

 I had grown up on an organic farm in Sonora, California.
 Barefoot in tall grass.
 Cliff-diving into waterfalls.
 A tick bite behind my ear at age ten that my father removed at the kitchen table — a bull's eye rash that nobody in 1990 knew to take seriously.

 From there — a slow, invisible accumulation.
 Lyme disease establishing in my nervous system.
-Parasites entering through the open door that Lyme creates in the immune terrain — liver flukes, intestinal flukes, eventually tapeworm and Schistosoma, all settling into the tissues of a body strong enough to compensate for decades without dramatic collapse.
+Parasites entering through the open door that Lyme creates in the immune terrain — liver flukes, intestinal flukes, eventually tapeworm and Schistosoma — all settling into the tissues of a body strong enough to compensate for decades without dramatic collapse.
+What I would later understand had weakened my liver and kidneys and even pressed into my meninges — pushing me toward a threshold I did not see coming.

 I was a competitive gymnast.
 A triathlete.
 A diver and swimmer who completed half-Ironmans.
-I knew my body the way only someone who has trained it daily for decades can know it — its rhythms, its capacities, its language.
+I knew my body the way only someone who has trained it daily for decades can know it.

 And yet I did not know what it was carrying.